cylc/cylc-flow/doc/src/suite-config.rst

 has gone beyond the cycle point.
 Triggering off an expired task typically requires suicide triggers to remove the workflow that runs if the task has not expired.
-Here a task called ``copy`` expires, and its downstream workflow is skipped, if it is more than one day behind the wall-clock (see also ``etc/examples/clock-expire``):
+Here a task called ``copy`` expires, and its downstream workflow is skipped, if it is more than one day behind the wall-clock:

 .. code-block:: cylc